cargo-public-api/cargo-public-api/README.md

 # Install cargo-public-api with the regular stable Rust toolchain
 cargo install cargo-public-api

-# Install nightly-2022-03-14 or later so that rustdoc JSON can be built automatically by cargo-public-api
+# Install nightly-2022-03-14 or later so cargo-public-api can build rustdoc JSON for you
 rustup install nightly
 ```